lazorfuzz/liowebrtc/README.md

 `getMyId()` - get your own peer ID

-`getId(peer)` - get the DOM id associated with a peer's media stream.
+`getDomId(peer)` - get the DOM id associated with a peer's media stream.
 In JSX, you will need to set the id of the peer's media element to this value.
 - `Peer peer` - the object representing the peer and its peer connection

 `getPeerById(id)` - returns a peer with a given `id`